Bear Flats

 - Recommended guidebook: Afoot & Afield Los Angeles County

-- More information here.
-Trip report on the complete Bear Ridge trail (including the Bear Flat portion) here.
+- More information: here.
+Trip report on the complete Bear Ridge trail (including the Bear Flat portion) here; Everytrail report of the entire route here

 - Rating: 7